 (a)(1) Beginning on December 15, 2017, and every 10 years thereafter, the Mayor shall prepare and submit to the Council for its review and approval a comprehensive 10-year Master Facilities Plan for public education facilities, along with a proposed resolution, in accordance with this section.
-The Council shall vote on the 10-year Master Facilities Plan concurrently with its vote on the Mayor's capital budget proposal.
 If approved by the Council, the 10-year Master Facilities Plan shall take effect on the first day of the succeeding fiscal year.

 (2) The Council shall conduct at least one public hearing on the proposed 10-year Master Facilities Plan before approval.